 Climate and Weather of Tasmania

 Tasmania is one of Australia's six states and is the country's southernmost and only island state.
 It is home to conservation sites, natural parks, and abundant biodiversity.
-As Tasmania is predominantly mountainous, the state's terrain is perfect for hiking, rock climbing, and rafting activities that travellers love.
+As Tasmania is predominantly mountainous, the state's terrain is perfect for hiking, rock climbing, and rafting activities that travelers love.

-Does it snow in Tasmania?
+Does It Snow in Tasmania?

-Does Tasmania get hurricanes?
+Does Tasmania Experience Cyclones?

 Please select the city you plan to visit, or one closest to your destination.
 For each selected city, you will see the following graphs: